wp-plugins/my-optional-modules/readme.txt

 4. You'll find settings under Dashboard->Settings->My Optional Modules

 == Changelog ==
+* 5.7      Added default values for reference for [mom_miniloop] on control panel.
+* 5.7      Outdated uninstallation for options no longer used removed.
+* 5.7      protocol-relative css inclusion for plugin stylesheet.
+* 5.7      nonces added to adminstrative menus.
+(Make sure your install is correct, and has SALTs and KEYS defined in wp-config)!!!
+* 5.7      the settings page will alert you to the presence (or lack thereof) of SALTS and KEYS in the wp-config file.
+* 5.7      scriptless share buttons added: google-plus, facebook, reddit, twitter, and email shares.
+*
 * 5.6.1.4  Disable comments if the user is listed on (any) 1 of 7 DNSBL
 * 5.6.1.3  Font Awesome updated to current version of 4.2 (40 new icons added)
 * 5.6.1.2  miniloop shortcode functionality call to action misplaced